gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 BlueFox Email and Mailchimp solve overlapping problems but take very different approaches.
 Mailchimp is a broad marketing suite with email at the center; BlueFox Email is a focused email platform with managed sending built in and an optional bring-your-own AWS SES mode.
 Neither is "better" in the abstract the right choice depends on what you need from the tool.

 This comparison covers design, integrations, automation, deliverability, personalization, segmentation, analytics, support, and pricing.
 Each section lists what each platform does, where it's strong, and what it trades off.
-Numbers reflect public pricing and documentation as of August 2026.
+Numbers reflect public pricing and documentation as of September 2026.

 ## Platform Positioning

 **Mailchimp** is a marketing suite.
 Email is core, but the product also covers landing pages, social posting, ad management, a basic CRM, SMS (US/Canada), and an e-commerce stack with Shopify/WooCommerce/BigCommerce sync.
-It serves [13+ million users worldwide](https://www.seobility.net/en/wiki/Mailchimp), which translates to a large template library, an active agency/freelancer ecosystem, and broad tutorial coverage.
+It serves [11M+ users globally](https://mailchimp.com/solutions/content-creation-tools/) per Mailchimp's own current figures (the ~13 million figure still repeated across many third-party review sites traces back to 2021 acquisition-era data that was never updated), which translates to a large template library, an active agency/freelancer ecosystem, and broad tutorial coverage.
 The trade-off is breadth over depth: contact-based pricing scales aggressively, several features are gated behind higher tiers, and the free tier has been progressively reduced.
 The Classic Automation Builder was retired on June 1, 2025, removing multi-step automation from the free plan; in January 2026, the free plan's contact cap was further reduced to 250 contacts and 500 sends per month.

 **BlueFox Email** is a focused email platform.
 It offers two delivery modes: a **managed infrastructure** option where projects start in sandbox and move to production after a review (no AWS account required), and an optional **[BYO AWS SES](https://bluefox.email/docs/projects/delivery-modes#using-aws-ses-directly)** mode for teams who want to use their own AWS account and keep their own sending reputation.
 The product covers campaigns, transactional, triggered emails, automations, sign-up forms, segments, suppression lists, and a subscription preferences page but does not offer landing pages, social, ads, CRM, or SMS.
 Pricing is per-send rather than per-contact, and all features are available on every plan including the free tier.
 The trade-off is a smaller ecosystem: fewer pre-built templates, fewer marketplace integrations, smaller community, and a younger product overall.